neithernut/dr.w.falls/doc/design/ServerClient.md

 Each phase control function will receive updates from connection tasks via channels and broadcast general game-state information.
+The `tokio::sync::watch` channel will come in handy for the latter.
+In addition to game state updates, each broadcast channel, used for sending messages from the control task to the connection tasks, will support a special transmission message type as well as a variant indicating end of game.

-The `tokio::sync::watch` channel will come in handy for the latter. `Sender`s for sending updates from connection tasks as well as `Reciever`s for game state updates for the next phase will be included in each transition message, which will be the last message sent via that channel.
-Since that message must be received by all connection tasks, we cannot drop the previous `Sender` before all those tasks had a chance to observe the state change.
+The transition message, which will be the last message sent via that channel in most cases, will include `Sender`s for sending updates from connection tasks as well as `Reciever`s for game state updates for the next phase.
+Since the message must be received by all connection tasks, we cannot drop the previous `Sender` before all those tasks had a chance to observe the state change.
 Hence, we'll close the the `Sender`, possibly using the blocking `closed` function.
 This implies that we need to drop old `Receiver`s in the connection task after observing a transition message.

 Since we don't want to couple the phases too closely, we'll use a generic type for those senders and receivers, allowing us to inject the channel item